Skip to main content

 Prepare the worker node

 All worker nodes in the Kubernetes cluster must be able to mount the volumes you have provisioned for your pods.
-To prepare the worker nodes, you must install NFS, iSCSI, or NVMe/TCP tools based on your driver selection.
+To prepare the worker nodes, you must install NFS, iSCSI, NVMe/TCP, or FC tools based on your driver selection.

 Selecting the right tools